 Travelers who have bought a package tour, usually go to the east coast of the island: to the beaches of Taormina and Catania.
 The water there is bit colder, but you will hardly have to complain about this circumstance.
 Since in general the sea aroung the island in early autumn is warmed up to temperatures that exclude discontented snorting.

-Again, it is difficult to avoid contact with walls and other cars in local towns.
+Again, it’s difficult to avoid contact with walls and other cars in local towns.
 Where the width of the streets sometimes looks completely insufficient for oncoming traffic.

-Apartments on the island, of course, are cheaper than hotels.
-That’s just free ones closer to the required time may not be – September is a popular time among vacationers.
+Apartments on the island, of course, are quite cheaper than hotels.
+That’s just free ones closer to the required time may not be – September in Sicily is a popular time among vacationers.